 Just west of Henderson is Joinerville, site of the discovery of the great East Texas Oil Field in 1930 at the Joiner Daisy Bradford No. 3 well.
 A popular historical destination is the Gaston Museum in Joinerville.

 Jacksonville is known as the "Tomato Capital of the World" from a time when the area was a huge producer and shipper of tomatoes.
 The Tomato Bowl, a WPA project, is the home of the Jacksonville High School "Fightin' Indians" football and soccer teams.

-Annual Jacksonville events include the "Tomato Fest" celebration, the ATV Mud Nationals, and the "Tops in Texas Rodeo" in July.
+Annual Jacksonville events include the "Tomato Fest" celebration and the "Tops in Texas Rodeo" in July.